kubeflow/kfp-tekton/sdk/FEATURES.md

 running, eventually causing the `TaskRun` to time out with an error.
 For more information, see [Tekton issue 1347](https://github.com/tektoncd/pipeline/issues/1347).

-### Caching

-By default compiling a pipeline will add metadata annotations and labels so that results from tasks within a pipeline run can be re-used if that task is reused in a new pipeline run.
-This saves the pipeline run from re-executing the task when the results are already known.
-In order to compile a pipeline that doesn't use caching, the `--disable-cache` flag should be added to compilation statement; e.g. `dsl-compile-tekton --py pipeline.py --output pipeline.yaml --disable-cache`.

-The specific annotations and labels that are added to the task spec metadata are: `annotations={'tekton.dev/template': ""}` and `labels={'pipelines.kubeflow.org/cache_enabled': 'true', 'pipelines.kubeflow.org/pipelinename': '', 'pipelines.kubeflow.org/generation': ''}`.

 # Pipeline DSL Features with a Custom Tekton Implementation

 ## Features with the Same Behavior as Argo